linkerd/website/linkerd.io/content/blog/2024/0425-edge-release-roundup.md

 We couldn't do what we do without the Linkerd community, and this batch of releases is definitely no exception.
-Huge thanks to [Adarsh Jaiswal], [Akshay Dongaonkar], [Cemal Y. Dalar], [Firas Medini], [Grigoriy Mikhalkin], [hanghuge], [Ilia Lazebnik], [Hirotaka Tagawa], and [occupyhabit] for their contributions!
+Huge thanks to [Adarsh Jaiswal], [Akshay Dongaonkar], [Cemal Y. Dalar], [Firas Medini], [Grigoriy Mikhalkin], [hanghuge], [Heiko Voigt], [Ilia Lazebnik], [Hirotaka Tagawa], and [occupyhabit] for their contributions!
 You'll find more information about all of these contributions in the release-by-release details below.

 [hanghuge]: https://github.com/hanghuge
 [Grigoriy Mikhalkin]: https://github.com/GrigoriyMikhalkin